perlsaiyan/tintin-helper/README.md

 I've been trying to keep it safe for tt++ on linux, and wintin on Windows 10, and so far that seems to be working.

 This is not yet production ready, but please feel free to test and provide feedback.
+It does require tt++/wintin 2.02.11 or relatively close in a few modules.

 What works today:
 * Basic layouts: